 Researchers searching for heart disease risk factors tested 5,115 young adults' lung function over a 20 year period.
 Over time, lung function was lost by tobacco smokers, but pot users showed an actual increase in their lung capacity.
-The increased lung capacity might be due to take very deep breaths when inhaling marijuana and not from any therapeutic chemical contained inside the drug.
+The increased lung capacity might be due to taking very deep breaths when inhaling marijuana and not from any therapeutic chemical contained inside the drug.

 Controls Epileptic Seizures

 There was a study conducted in 2003 that showed that using Marijuana can help to prevent epileptic seizures.
-Synthetic marijuana and a marijuana extra was given to epileptic rats by Virginia Commonwealth University's Robert J. DeLorenzo.
+Synthetic marijuana and a marijuana extract were given to epileptic rats by Virginia Commonwealth University's Robert J. DeLorenzo.
 For around 10 hours the drugs eliminated seizures from the rats.
 Like tetrahydrocannabinol (THC), which is an active ingredient of marijuana, cannabinoids also control seizures through binding to brain cells that regulate relaxation and control excitability.
 The Journal of Pharmacology and Experimental Therapeutics published the findings.

 Stops Spread of Cancer

 In 2007 California Pacific Medical Center researchers in San Francisco reported that CBD might help to prevent the spread of cancer.
-Molecular Cancer Therapeutics journal published a study that show that cancer is stopped by cannabidiol by turning a gene off called Id-1.
+Molecular Cancer Therapeutics journal published a study that shows that cancer is stopped by cannabidiol by turning a gene off called Id-1.
 More copies of the gene are made by cancer cells compared to non-cancerous cells, and this helps them spread throughout the body.

 In the lab breast cancer cells were studied by the researchers that had high Id-1 expression levels, and they were treated with cannabidiol.
-Following treatment, the cells showed an Id-1 expression that was decreased and were not as aggressive with spreading.
+Following treatment, the cells showed an Id-1 expression that was decreased and was not as aggressive with spreading.
 Gupta in his documentary "Weed" mentioned a few studies done in Israel, Spain and the U.S. that suggest that compounds contained in cannabis might even be able to kill cancer cells.

 Eases Pain And Reduces Anxiety

-Users of medical marijuana claim that the drug helps to suppress nausea and relieve pain; those are the two major reasons why it is frequently used for relieving chemotherapy side effects.
+Users of medical marijuana claim that the drug helps to suppress nausea and relieve pain; those are the two primary reasons why it is frequently used for relieving chemotherapy side effects.
 In 201, Harvard Medical School researchers suggestions that some of the benefits of the drug might be due to decreased anxiety, which in low doses would act as a sedative and improve the mood of the smoker.
 However, you need to be aware that in higher doses it might make you paranoid and increase anxiety.

-In May the Canadian Medical Association Journal published a study that suggest that painful multiple sclerosis symptoms might be eased by marijuana.
+In May the Canadian Medical Association Journal published a study that suggests that painful multiple sclerosis symptoms might be eased by marijuana.
 The study involved 30 multiple sclerosis patients being studies who had painful contractions within their muscles.
 The patients had not responded well to other treatment, however after they smoked marijuana for a couple of days, the patients felt less pain.
-Pot contains THC which binds to the receptors within the muscles as well as nerves which relieves pain.
+The Pot contains THC which binds to the receptors within the muscles as well as nerves which relieves pain.
 It has also been suggested by other studies that this chemical helps with controlling muscle spasms.